ravi-chepuri/ODE_solvers_in_C/README.md

 \frac{dN}{dt} = - \frac{N}{\tau}
 $$

 using various time steps, and data is recorded in `csv` format in the `decay_data` directory.
+(The time steps used can be adjusted by modifying a list in `decay.sh`.)

 A Jupyter notebook has been included to plot the decay data solved by the three ODE solvers.
 As expected, the Runge-Kutta order 4 method has the least error: ![Decay figure](decay_figure.png)